PokemonGoF/PokemonGo-Bot/.github/PULL_REQUEST_TEMPLATE.md

 # Please Note (you may remove this section before opening your PR):

+If you simply want to request a feature, fix, enhancement, etc. go here! http://feathub.com/PokemonGoF/PokemonGo-Bot

 We receive lots of PRs and it is hard to give proper review to PRs.
 Please make it easy on us by following these guidelines:

 1. We do not accept changes to `master`.
 Please make sure your pull request is aimed at `dev`.